Sarkari Yojana

 NPDD was implemented in Feb 2014 to strengthen infrastructure and produce high-quality milk.
 It also assists the State Cooperative Dairy Federation or State Implementing Agency in procuring, processing and marketing milk and its products.
 The National Programme for Dairy Development scheme was restructured and realigned in July 2021.

 The redesigned NPDD has been implemented for a period of 2021-22 to 2025-26.
 Its budget has been set at INR 1,790 crores.
-It functions to improve the quality of milk and its products along with enhancement in organised milk procurement.
+Its objective is to improve the quality of milk and its products along with enhancement in organised milk procurement.

 This scheme offers farmers training in relation to good manufacturing practices and good hygienic practices.
 They are educated in several aspects, including mineral mixture, green fodder, adoption of cattle feed, milch animal rearing and clean milk production.